SEc-123/SCSM-Global-Patent-Certification/A.SCSM Authorized Use Statement.md

 **Licensed Capabilities**:
 - Output data in compliance with the unified SCSM semantics and structured fields (including standardized time format, role entity labeling, etc.) to produce behavior fragments consumable by a licensed Platform-Level system;
 - Qualified products may apply for the **"SCSM-Compatible Behavior Node"** designation.
+### Certification Rationale & Necessity

+Security products from different vendors and categories often use inconsistent **data formats**, **field naming conventions**, and **semantic structures**.
+Examples include:
+- Time formats vary (UNIX timestamp, 24-hour clock, 12-hour clock, differing time zones).
+- Role or subject identifiers differ (`hostip`, `ip`, `srcip`, etc.).
+- Perimeter devices often lack a **Triple-Mapping Mechanism** for correlating roles, behaviors, and tags.

+This certification ensures that all node-level devices provide a **unified semantic interface** aligned with the **SCSM Security Investigation Language**.
+It standardizes field alignment and semantic tagging across heterogeneous products, enabling **seamless integration** within platform-level systems.

+By enforcing these requirements, products from different vendors and categories can operate under a **single, interoperable investigation framework**, ensuring consistent interpretation, processing, and correlation of behavior data at the platform level.

 **Node-Level Certification Requirements (Product Specifications)**:
 1. **Unified Interfaces and Configuration**: